phated/oviews/README.md

   var cssSelector = '#sample-div'

   // Instatiated a new OView
-  var sampleOView = new OView(sampleData, sampleTemplate, cssSelector);
+  var sampleOView = new OView({
+    initialData: sampleData,
+    view: sampleTemplate,
+    selector: cssSelector
+  });

-  // I like to return the store so including this module can interact directly with the DataStore return sampleOView.store;
+  // I like to return the model (store) so including this module can interact directly with the DataStore return sampleOView.model;

 });
 ```